harrison-elkins/GlueGuy/README.md

 **Installation:**

 In Terminal, navigate to the directory you want the clone to live Fork this repo

-Once you have forked the above repo,
+Once you have forked the above repo, git clone the repo
-$ git clone git@github.com:harrison-elkins/harrison-elkins-capstone.git

-cd into harrison-elkins-capstone
+cd harrison-elkins-capstone

 cd client && npm i

-cd ..

-cd server && npm i
+cd .. && npm i

-cp .env.sample .env
+cp sample.env .env

-in your .env file, add a value for your JWT_SECRET env variable - choose any value
+in your .env file, add a value for your JWT_SECRET env variable - choose any value.
+Insert a valid MongoDB URL.
 ---

 **Database Seeding**